Best methods for attracting and retaining talented employees

 Encouraging internal mobility will yield other attractive benefits, including the following:

-Internal hires already know your company culture.
-Since your new hire already worked with you in another position, they’re already a perfect fit for your company culture, and they already know how you like to handle things.
+• Internal hires already know your company culture.
+Since your new hire has already worked with you in another position, they’re already a perfect fit for your company culture.
+See how you like to handle things.
 That’ll help you avoid costly hires who look great on paper but fail to mesh well with your team as a whole.

 As you can see, there are plenty of reasons why it’s worth promoting your current employees.
-Not only will it boost engagement and wellness, but hiring from within is also an excellent retention strategy.
+It will boost engagement and wellness.
+Nevertheless, hiring from within is also an excellent retention strategy.

 Develop an airtight onboarding process